 When all else fails … contact customer service and look for a replacement!

-If you have worked through the guide and still have no sound from your Amazon Echo Show or are having persist problems requiring regular reboots, it may be time to pick up the phone and contact customer service.
+If you have worked through this guide and still have no sound coming from your Amazon Echo Show or are having persistent problems requiring regular reboots, it may be time to pick up the phone and contact customer service.
 If the device is still under warranty you may be entitled to a replacement if the issue is a manufacturing fault.